liviamiyabara/Election_Analysis/README.md

   ![ScreenShot](https://github.com/liviamiyabara/Election_Analysis/blob/main/analysis/Total%20votes.png)

-* Provide a breakdown of the number of votes and the percentage of total votes for each county in the precinct.
+* Provide a breakdown of the number of votes (stated in the parentesis) and the percentage of total votes for each county in the precinct.

   ![ScreenShot](https://github.com/liviamiyabara/Election_Analysis/blob/main/analysis/County%20votes.png)